SSWConsulting/SSW.Rules.Content/rules/reduce-azure-costs/rule.md

 The cumulative costs of a selected area over a given time period e.g. the cost of a subscription charted over the last year showing the period of higher or sudden growth during that time.

-Use this chart to identify spikes or lulls in costs.

 ![Figure: Azure Portal | Cost Analysis | Scoped Area Chart e.g. in February it was deployed and in August a marketing campaign caused more traffic](/area-chart.jpg)

 ### Resource Group